How Much Does Food Truck Business Insurance Cost?

 Invest in risk management practices

 For food trucks, the claims that tend to trigger renewal scrutiny are kitchen fires, foodborne illness reports, customer injuries at the service window and road incidents in the truck.
-Addressing the most common ones systematically is what builds the claim-free history that moves your rate at renewal.
+Addressing the most common ones systematically is what builds a claim-free history that lowers your renewal rate and saves you the trouble of dealing with a financial issue.

 • Install a fire suppression system in your cooking area, especially if you run open-flame equipment, to reduce fire-related claim exposure.